Overview of Modbus

 Modbus communications

-Modbus communication consists of a request message sent from the Modbus client to the Modbus server.
+Modbus communication consists of a request message sent from a Modbus master (client) to a Modbus slave (server).
 The server replies with a response message.
 Modbus request messages contain:

 An 8-bit Modbus function code that describes the type of data transfer to be performed.